Lubiąż Abbey: Economic and cultural revival

 By the middle of the 13th century, Lubiąż Abbey had founded around 70 villages, settled by German colonists.
-That the Abbey had become very wealthy by the late 13th century is evidenced by a 1280 complaint documenting the "incessant begging" of locals to partake in the Abbey's riches.
+That the Aabey had become very wealthy by the late 13th century is evidenced by a 1280 complaint documenting the "incessant begging" of locals to partake in the abbey's riches.
 Monks at Lubiąż also composed the Chronicon Polono-Silesiacum around this time.
 By the 14th century Lubiąż became a cultural center of all East-Central Europe, with the monastery school and library (scriptorium) being especially notable.
 The economic strength of the monastery was consolidated from 1322 onwards by several gold mines in the area of Złotoryja and other mines.
 In 1327 the Silesian duke Henry VI the Good declared himself a vassal of King John of Bohemia, and when he died without male heirs in 1335, his lands including Lubiąż fell to the Kingdom of Bohemia.
 The monastery continuously expanded its land holdings and owned extensive estates and around 65 villages with large agricultural estates in Silesia, but also had properties in the east, near Oświęcim, and in the north, in Greater Poland.

 The good financial situation made it possible to renovate the monastery buildings in a Gothic style, since the monastery church had become too small for the growing monastery.
 I 1307, the foundation stone for the new brick gothic basilica was laid.
-This phase of construction lasted for decades, and the current structure of the Abbey Church dates back to this era.
+This phase of construction lasted for decades, and the current structure of the abbey church dates back to this era.
 In this time, several princely Chapels and tombs, such as that of Bolesław III the Generous, were built.